bluekvirus/Stage.js/implementation/HOWTO.md

 Start with user requirements/stories and focus on serving the customers' need.
 Use the 80/20 rule to pick out important features/functionalities and implement them first.
 Gradually refine code and documentation later.
 Remember to write down **why** before **how** in the code comments. !FOCUS!

 ####GUI
+* Concision - exact but nothing more
+* Expressive-ness - allow useful possibilities be deducted
+* Ease - low mnemonic load on commands, control sequence
+* Transparency - low mnemonic load on user's mind on states/layers of problem
+* Scriptability - batch-able, automate-able

 ###B. Change log